Starbucks Salinas Valley Memorial CA: true-up overcharge case study

 Run these same detection rules on your client engagements

-Upload a client lease and reconciliation.
-CAMAudit applies the same rule set used in this case study and delivers findings in under 15 minutes, with white-label report delivery under your firm brand.
+Upload a client lease and CAM bill.
+CAMAudit applies the same rule set used in this case study.
+Your firm reviews the findings and sends the branded report to the client.

 This page summarizes public-record documents and CAMAudit output for educational and marketing purposes.
 It does not imply endorsement by Starbucks Corporation or any third party.
 Readers should review the underlying lease, statement, and dispute timeline for their own facts.